elastic/kibana/src/plugins/data/public/public.api.md

 // src/plugins/data/public/deprecated.ts:98:23 - (ae-forgotten-export) The symbol "convertRangeFilterToTimeRangeString" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/deprecated.ts:98:23 - (ae-forgotten-export) The symbol "extractTimeFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/field_formats/field_formats_service.ts:51:3 - (ae-forgotten-export) The symbol "FormatFactory" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "FieldFormatsRegistry" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "PercentFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "RelativeDateFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "SourceFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "StaticLookupFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "UrlFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "StringFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "TruncateFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:53:26 - (ae-forgotten-export) The symbol "HistogramFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:96:23 - (ae-forgotten-export) The symbol "datatableToCSV" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:123:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:123:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:123:27 - (ae-forgotten-export) The symbol "validateIndexPattern" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:123:27 - (ae-forgotten-export) The symbol "flattenHitWrapper" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:123:27 - (ae-forgotten-export) The symbol "formatHitProvider" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:294:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:294:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:294:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:296:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:297:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:306:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:307:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:308:1 - (ae-forgotten-export) The symbol "IpAddress" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:309:1 - (ae-forgotten-export) The symbol "isDateHistogramBucketAggConfig" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:313:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:314:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:317:1 - (ae-forgotten-export) The symbol "parseInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:318:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:321:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "DateFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "DateNanosFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "PercentFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "RelativeDateFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "SourceFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "StaticLookupFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "UrlFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "StringFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "TruncateFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:50:26 - (ae-forgotten-export) The symbol "HistogramFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:90:23 - (ae-forgotten-export) The symbol "datatableToCSV" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:115:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:115:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:115:27 - (ae-forgotten-export) The symbol "validateIndexPattern" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:272:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:272:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:272:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:274:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:275:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:284:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:285:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:286:1 - (ae-forgotten-export) The symbol "IpAddress" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:287:1 - (ae-forgotten-export) The symbol "isDateHistogramBucketAggConfig" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:291:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:292:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:295:1 - (ae-forgotten-export) The symbol "parseInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:296:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:299:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/search/session/session_service.ts:62:5 - (ae-forgotten-export) The symbol "UrlGeneratorStateMapping" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)